 - Institutional affiliation

-Note: APA style has specific formatting guidelines for including more than one author or institutional affiliation on the title page.
+Note: APA style has specific guidelines for including more than one author or institutional affiliation on the title page.

 An APA abstract is a one paragraph (± 250 words) summary of your paper.
 It introduces the objective or problem statement of the paper and includes information on the method, research results, and conclusions of your research.
 In a separate article we explain in-depth how to write an abstract.

 Although most regular APA formatting guidelines apply, the abstract page also has specific requirements.
 The abstract starts with a centered heading “Abstract”.
 In contrast to regular APA headings, no styling is applied.
 The first line of the paragraph is, unlike regular paragraphs, not indented.